Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 The best food choice during diarrhea is the one that stays gentle, consistent, and tolerated.
 The worst move is repeated panic-switching.
 If your cat is eating, keep meals small and steady.

-- Slow changes only, unless your vet says otherwise
+• Slow changes only, unless your vet tells you otherwise

 If your cat refuses food entirely, do not force it.
 Appetite loss plus diarrhea makes the situation more urgent, especially if your cat also seems nauseous or tired.